bakdata/ci-templates/actions/docker-publish/README.md

 # docker-publish

 This action downloads an `image.tar` file from an artifact and publishes it on Dockerhub.
-When this action is used on a tag branch, the image is tagged with latest and the tag version of the branch (e.g. 1.2.3).
-For all other branches the github.run_id is used as an image tag.
+When this action is used on a tag branch, the image is tagged with `latest` and the tag version of the branch (e.g. `1.2.3`).
+For all other branches, the `github`.run_id` is used as an image tag.

 ## Prerequisites